 Instant Ocean Crystals Reef Salt

-In our opinion, this is one of the best reef salt options to consider.
+In our opinion, this is one of the best reef salt options to consider (You can buy it here over at Amazon).
 First off, this a synthetic reef salt, made in state of the art hygienic factories that ensure optimal quality and safety.
 Just because it is synthetic does not make it any less effective than real salt and does not lower the quality either.
 This particular tub contains enough reef salt crystals to mix up to 200 gallons of reef water.
 Strictly speaking, this is one of the most cost effective options on the market at this point in time.

 Instant Ocean Reef Salt contains high levels of calcium, an obvious benefit for any reef.
 This helps to spur on the healthy growth of stony corals, because they need calcium to thrive.
 Hard corals tend to remove calcium from the water, so having extra calcium in the salt is a big bonus.
 Moreover, this particular salt mix contains elements which will help to detoxify the water of harmful heavy metals like copper, something that will damage corals and kill fish.
 Instant Ocean Reef Crystals also contain trace elements of magnesium and other vitamins which help to ensure the healthy growth of coral.